DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-29 Narrative Tasks.md

-This isn't the backlog of things to write.
+> Note: This isn't the backlog of things to write.
+Ngl, that's gonna have to come later.

 ### Expressive Emotions in the Dialogue